ruhtar/ByteStore/README.md

 - **Edit User Information**: Users can update their registration information, including addresses and passwords, at their convenience.

+- **Check purchase history**: Users can check on `My Account` a list of bought products, their quantity, their price and the date that the purchase was made.

 ### Data storage:

 - **Database Design**: ByteStore utilizes the MySQL relational database with the following relationships: